patriziobruno/mochatemplate/README.md

  - Reflections (https://github.com/ronmamo/reflections) for runtime loading of template-nodes interpreters
  - JDK native script engine (Nashorn for JDK8, Rhino for JDK7)

-To use the library in your application you can either instantiate MochaTemplateEngine from your servlet or add net.dstc.mochatemplate.servlet.MainServlet to your web.xml.
+To use the library in your application you can either instantiate MochaTemplateEngine from your servlet or add net.desertconsulting.mochatemplate.servlet.MainServlet to your web.xml.

 ###Test
 To run unit tests: